Back to Blog

 “Every block is fully utilized by the highest-value transactions, with all transactions paying a gas price equal to the market-clearing price.”[1]

 The concept of a market-clearing price is one of the fundamental concepts of classical economic theory.
-What does it exactly mean?
+What does it mean exactly?

 The market-clearing price (MCP) is the price at which the quantity of goods supplied matches the quantity demanded in a market, ensuring that the market is in equilibrium.
 At this price, there is no excess supply (surplus) or excess demand (shortage), meaning that all sellers who want to sell at this price can find buyers, and all buyers who are willing to buy at this price can find sellers.[2]